MystenLabs/sui/doc/in-progress/custom-upgrade-policy.md

 and are composed of three commands:

-1. **Authorization:** Get permission from the `UpgradeCap` to perform the upgrade, creating an `UpgradeTicket`
+1. **Authorization:** Get permission from the `UpgradeCap` to perform the upgrade, creating an `UpgradeTicket`.
 2. **Execution:** Consume the `UpgradeTicket` and verify the package bytecode and compatibility against the previous version, and create the on-chain object representing the upgraded package.
 Return an